Ready for Online Learning?

 Chemeketa Online uses an online learning system called eLearn.
 Take an interactive tour of eLearn and find out what an online class looks like.

 Use the following login information to access the Interactive eLearn Tour.
+Please use the "Admin Login" link to login.
+You'll find this small link at the lower left of the big Login button.

 - Username: coursetour